GoogleCloudPlatform/cloud-hackathons/hacks/retail-analytics/README.md

-# Real-time analytics with CDC
+# Real-time analytics with Change Data Capture

 ## Introduction

 This gHack will take you through replicating and processing operational data from an Oracle database into Google Cloud in real time.
 You'll also figure out how to forecast future demand, and how to visualize this forecast data as it arrives.

-This tutorial uses a fictitious retail store named FastFresh to help demonstrate the concepts we'll be dealing with.
+We will be using a fictitious retail store named FastFresh to help demonstrate the concepts we'll be dealing with.
 FastFresh specializes in selling fresh produce, and wants to minimize food waste and optimize stock levels across all stores.
 You will use fictitious sales transactions from FastFresh as the operational data in this tutorial.

 ![Architecture](images/arch-diagram.png)